mainsail-crew/sonar/README.md

 ## Configuration

-You are able to configure its behavior due a file in "~/printer_data/config/sonar.conf".
+You can configure its behavior using a file in "~/printer_data/config/sonar.conf".
 But you don't have to.
 Defaults are hardcoded and Sonar will run without any configuration.